dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-20-Callbacks in PyTorch.md

     out = model(inp)
 ```

-This is possible using hooks like this:
+This is possible using hooks:

 ```
 from time import sleep